mozman/ezdxf/docs/source/drawing/drawing.rst

     .. attribute:: objects

-        Reference to the objects section, see also :class:`ObjectsSection`.
+        Reference to the objects section, see also :class:`~ezdxf.sections.objects.ObjectsSection`.

     .. attribute:: blocks

-        Reference to the blocks section, see also :class:`BlocksSection`.
+        Reference to the blocks section, see also :class:`~ezdxf.sections.blocks.BlocksSection`.

     .. attribute:: tables

-        Reference to the tables section, see also :class:`TablesSection`.
+        Reference to the tables section, see also :class:`~ezdxf.sections.tables.TablesSection`.

     .. attribute:: classes

-        Reference to the classes section, see also :class:`ClassesSection`.
+        Reference to the classes section, see also :class:`~ezdxf.sections.classes.ClassesSection`.

     .. attribute:: layouts